Pedro J. Labarthe

 Pedro Juan Labarthe López de Victoria (21 June 1905 – March 1966) was a Puerto Rican poet, journalist, essayist, and novelist.

 Birth place, training and life

 Pedro Juan Labarthe López de Victoria was born in Ponce, Puerto Rico in 1905.
-As an adult he moved from Puerto Rico to New York City to study at Columbia University.
+He moved from Puerto Rico to New York City to study at Columbia University as an adult.
 He earned professional success and embraced the American way of life, and subsequently wrote various books and essays documenting the experiences of the Puerto Rican migration to New York.

 Books

 The following are books written by Labarthe: